 The Division of Reclamation, Mining and Safety (Division) appreciates you taking time to participate in the review process of the above referenced permit application.
 The application for the Hitch Rack Ranch Quarry was filed with the Division on March 08, 2016 by Transit Mix Concrete Co.
 (Applicant).
-The public comment period for the application closed on April 19, 2016.
-Please be advised that this application has been classified as "complex" in accordance with Rule 1.4.1(7), thereby extending the application decision date by 60 days.
-Thus, the review period for the application will close on August 05, 2016.
+The first public comment period for the application closed on April 19, 2016.
+The second public comment period (exclusively for Eagles Nest and Bauer Ranch property owners) closed on July 08, 2016.
+This application has been classified as "complex" in accordance with Rule 1.4.1(7), thereby extending the application decision date by 60 days.
+Please be advised that the applicant has requested an additional 60-day extension, in accordance with Rule 1.4.1(9).
+This gives Division staff a new deadline of October 04, 2016 to make a recommendation on the application.